-- A copy of the V5 registration form - A copy of the habitation service handbook displaying a complete and up to date service history, including service checklist and damp report. - A cheque for £50 made payable to Erwin Hymer Group UK Limited.
+- A copy of the V5 registration form - A copy of the habitation service handbook displaying a complete and up to date service history, including service checklist and damp report. - Please contact the customer care team to arrange payment.

 Transfer of ownership must be made within the first three months of any change of legal ownership in order for the warranty cover to remain valid.